 So to provide an overview:

-During Spring 2019, we have delivered a 5 day programme (five Saturdays) led by a core team of volunteer coaches during April, May and June.
+During Spring 2020, we will deliver a 5 day programme (five Saturdays) led by a core team of volunteer coaches during March, April and May.
 The format provides small group work both on the shore and the water aiming to improve the existing racing skills of the YRS members.
 All juniors work hard and complete the day working with the coaches and their peers to improve their racing techniques including starting; the 1stbeat; boat setup and control; as well as keeping the "Big Picture" of weather and other boats in mind..
 There is also a focus on fair play and sportsmanship, racing rules and protests.
 YRS members are expected to compete in the Saturday Stanier series to continually improve their racing skills as part of the coaching programme.

-The Autumn dates are currently under discussion and will be posted on fb as well as sent to those on the YRS mailing list.
+The Autumn dates are; 5th and 12th September, 3rd and 10th October and will be posted on fb as well as sent to those on the YRS mailing list.

 The YRS programme is free to any club member but there are criteria for sailors to be included in the YRS.

 1) YRS programme aims to encourage and support juniors racing, so we need to see demonstration that juniors are already starting to race, for example on a Saturday .
 We are looking for juniors to ideally have already completed at least one series before applying to YRS.
 This demonstrates to us and the coaches that they are committed to racing.
 Just holding a RYA qualification does not mean juniors are necessarily interested in or committed to racing.

 2) Sailors need to own their own boat that is suitably equipped to race.
 There is no criteria for the type of boat but Optimist, Topper or Laser are preferred.